girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/building-a-portfolio/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Building a Portfolio
+# ROADMAP FOR BUILDING A PORTFOLIO
 # In today’s lesson:
 1. Learn the difference between investing in an individual stocks yourself and investing in a mutual fund
 2. Collaborate with your classmates to build a stock portfolio